 Any way we look at it, within an organizational culture characterized by professional intimidation, cross-functional collaboration suffers.

-According to the Deloitte 2018 Human Capital Trends study (opt-in required), Yesterday’s organizations will become noncompetitive.
+According to the Deloitte 2018 Human Capital Trends study, Yesterday’s organizations will become noncompetitive.
 The workforce is changing and business models must be recalibrated for that change.
 As a result, Today’s and Tomorrow’s organizational cultures favor poking holes in corporate silos and working not only cross-functionally, but also holistically.

 Instead of professional intimidation and Us versus Them mindset, consider deconstructing departmental silos and exclusive professional mindset.
 Build a stronger value stream, in the process.